Multiple Sclerosis

 What causes multiple sclerosis (MS)?

-The exact cause isn't known, but most experts believe that MS is an autoimmune disease.
-In this kind of disease, the body's defenses, called the immune system, mistakenly attack normal tissues.
-In MS, the immune system attacks the central nervous system—the brain and spinal cord.
+The exact cause isn't known, but most experts think that MS is an autoimmune disease.
+In MS, the immune system attacks the protective covering of the nerve cells (myelin) in parts of the brain and spinal cord.
+Areas of the brain and spinal cord get inflamed.
+Over time, the myelin and nerves are damaged.

 Prevention